21EC/AD7606_STM32/README.md

 DB7/DOUTA|STM32-HSPI-MISO
 DB8/DOUTB|Float|Not support dual line mode now
-Other data pins|Float|Not support parallel mode now OS[2:0]|GND|We recommend use jumper to set the over sampling pins to reduce GPIO consumption
+Other data pins|Float|Not support parallel mode now OS[2:0]|GND|We recommend using jumpers to set the over-sampling pins to reduce GPIO consumption

 Implementation: